Harlequin

-The Harlequin character first appeared in England early in the 17th century and took centre stage in the derived genre of the Harlequinade, developed in the early 18th century by John Rich.
+The Harlequin character first appeared in Bergamo, Italy, early in the 17th century and took centre stage in the derived genre of the Harlequinade, developed in the early 18th century by John Rich.
 As the Harlequinade portion of the English dramatic genre pantomime developed, Harlequin was routinely paired with the character Clown.
 As developed by Joseph Grimaldi around 1800, Clown became the mischievous and brutish foil for the more sophisticated Harlequin, who became more of a romantic character.
 The most influential portrayers of the Harlequin character in Victorian England were William Payne and his sons the Payne Brothers, the latter active during the 1860s and 1870s.

 Origin of the name

-The name Harlequin is taken from that of a mischievous "devil" or "demon" character in popular French passion plays.
-It originates with an Old French term herlequin, hellequin, first attested in the 11th century, by the chronicler Orderic Vitalis, who recounts a story of a monk who was pursued by a troop of demons when wandering on the coast of Normandy (France) at night.
+The name Harlequin is taken from that of a mischievous "devil" or "demon" character in popular French Passion Plays.
+It originates with an Old French term herlequin, hellequin, first attested in the 11th century, by the chronicler Orderic Vitalis, who recounts a story of a monk who was pursued by a troop of demons when wandering on the coast of Normandy, France, at night.
 These demons were led by a masked, club-wielding giant and they were known as familia herlequin (var. familia herlethingi).
-This medieval French version of the Germanic Wild Hunt, Mesnée d'Hellequin, has been connected to the English figure of Herla cyning ("host-king"; German Erlkönig).
+This medieval French version of the Germanic Wild Hunt, Mesnée d'Hellequin, has been connected to the English figure of Herla cyning ('host-king'; German: Erlkönig).
 Hellequin was depicted as a black-faced emissary of the devil, roaming the countryside with a group of demons chasing the damned souls of evil people to Hell.
 The physical appearance of Hellequin offers an explanation for the traditional colours of Harlequin's red-and-black mask.
 The name's origin could also be traced to a knight from the 9th century, Hellequin of Boulogne, who died fighting the Normans and originated a legend of devils.
 In Cantos XXI and XXII from Dante's Inferno there is a devil by the name of Alichino.
 The similarities between the devil in Dante's Inferno and the Arlecchino are more than cosmetic.
 The prank-like antics of the devils in the aforementioned antics reflect some carnivalesque aspects.

 The first known appearance on stage of Hellequin is dated to 1262, the character of a masked and hooded devil in Jeu da la Feuillière by Adam de la Halle, and it became a stock character in French passion plays.

 History

-The re-interpretation of the "devil" stock character as a zanni character of the commedia dell'arte took place in the 16th century in France.

-Zan Ganassa, whose troupe is first mentioned in Mantua in the late 1560s, is one of the earliest known actors suggested to have performed the part, although there is "little hard evidence to support [it]."
+The re-interpretation of the "devil" stock character as a Zanni character of the commedia dell'arte took place in the 16th century in France.
+Zan Ganassa, whose troupe is first mentioned in Mantua in the late 1560s, is one of the earliest known actors suggested to have performed the part, although there is "little hard evidence to support [it]".
 Ganassa performed in France in 1571, and if he did play the part there, he left the field open for another actor to take up the role, when he took his troupe to Spain permanently in 1574.